 Arriving back at the vehicle after hiking for 10 hours and 31 minutes and covering 18.1 km.

-Looking back at Peak 1 from the road near Brad’s car.
+Looking back at Peak 1 (Mummy Mountain) from the road near Brad’s car.
 I have to say that NROP was an awesome trip.
 Not only was I in great company, but the 4km ridge walk that covered 3 peaks was enjoyable from start to finish.
 Hopefully one day I will be able to ascend Mount Ptolemy to cap off this experience!